Murder is the most serious charge in the Criminal Code and those convicted of murder face life sentences.

 The Youth Criminal Justice Act recognizes that people under the age of 18 should be treated differently than adults and emphasizes rehabilitation over punishment.
 James can help make sure your son or daughter does not get a criminal record.

 Call James Zegers at 519-073-0440 for an initial consultation if your child is charged with a criminal offence.

 A conviction for possession of marijuana or cocaine will prevent you from crossing the border, and can have a negative impact on employment.
 James Zegers can help you keep your right to travel from being compromised and your employment prospects from being affected.

 First time offenders can often be dealt with in a way that does not require a plea of guilty or the imposition of a criminal record.

 Don’t let a simple mistake compromise your ability to travel or be employed.

-If you have been charged with possession of marijuana, cocaine, or any other controlled substance, call James Zegers at 519-673-0440 for a free initial consultation.
+If you have been charged with possession of marijuana, cocaine, or any other controlled substance, call James Zegers at 519-673-0440 for an initial consultation.

 Despite the liberal views many people hold with respect to marijuana possession, marijuana production is a serious offence, and subject to serious penalties, including jail.